Anku5hk/Programmers_guide_to_Python/book.md

 # This is not the case with 500, they are not from that range so each time they are re-created as new objects
 # Python does this because values in this range are frequently used, so this helps to gain some performance boost

-## is not: negate the 'is' condition, working is similar as we saw above
+## is not: negate the 'is' condition, working is similar as we saw above.
 # Notice: 'not' should be applied after 'if' and not after 'is'
 a = 3
 b = 4